openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

 }
 ```

-> Issue: As template name (Schema) may include value from predicate (like `19+ and Full name`) we either need use more generic titles or replace value in predicate (breaks )
+> Issue: Template title must not include predicate value and be mo generic

 ## Proof Request Generation